tiborsimon/tiborsimon.github.io/_posts/2015-07-10-evernote-task-management.md

 ---

-Evernote is a very good application for keeping your ideas and notes synchronized between your various devices.
+Evernote is an application for keeping your ideas and notes synchronized between your various devices.
 You can create notes in notebooks, and you can assign tags on them.
+If you sacrifice some time overhead you can extend Evernote's functionality to create a complete task management system.

 With this article you will be able to use Evernote as a task management system.
 This system offers you the followings:

 - Keep track of your tasks
 - Keep the tasks and the corresponding knowledge in one place